bitnami/charts/redmine/README.md

 $ helm install redmine
 ```

-In the above command, Helm will deploy the Redmine chart in the cluster.
+In the above command, Helm will deploy the Redmine chart in the cluster in the `default` namespace.

 > Note:
 >